cmcverry/wiki-summary-retriever/README.md

 # Wikipedia Summary Retriever

-This program is a small microservice TCP server socket that accepts requests from TCP client sockets that contain a URL of any existing Wikipedia article and returns the UTF-8 encoded summary section of the respective article.
+This program is a small microservice TCP server socket that accepts requests from TCP client sockets that contain a URL of any existing Wikipedia article and returns a UTF-8 encoded summary section of the respective article.

 ## Instructions